 Install an SEO plugin: I use “Yoast SEO”, which helps me optimise my posts and know what changes I need to make to my posts to help it score a higher SEO ranking.

 Optimise Your Headings: Your post headings (<h1>, <h2>, or <h3>) is a great place to include keywords.

 Optimise your images: The text behind your images should be optimised too.
 The name of your image (e.g. keyword.jpg) and the “alt text” are two more places you can include your keywords.

 3. Add More Internal Links

 Having an email list also allows you the opportunity to promote your products and services directly to them.
 To grow your email list quickly, you will want to create an opt-in.
-Your readers aren’t always going to give you their email address for free, but by creating a opt-in which your audience will love, your email list will grow much quicker.
+Your readers aren’t always going to give you their email addresses for free, but by creating an opt-in that your audience will love, your email list will grow much quicker.